 It is now scientifically proven that travel is the secret to happiness.
-And when you’re traveling to candy-colored cities that seem straight out of a coloring book, extra happiness is guaranteed!
-From Africa to Latin America, we’ve scanned the world to put together a list of the world’s funkiest cities that love their colors.
+And when you’re travelling to candy-coloured cities that seem straight out of a colouring book, extra happiness is guaranteed!
+From Africa to Latin America, we’ve scanned the world to put together a list of the world’s funkiest cities that love their colours.
 What’s better, these cities look even better in photos.
 So be ready to set your Instagram feed on fire!

 1. Burano, Italy

-The Venetian island of Burano is a riot of colors.
-With each house awash with bright colors, every street in Burano looks a rainbow!
-Local lore goes that the town’s colorful tradition was started by local fishermen who painted their homes in vibrant hues so that during foggy winters they could follow the bright colors back home.
+The Venetian island of Burano is a riot of colours.
+With each house awash with bright colours, every street in Burano looks a rainbow!
+Local lore goes that the town’s colourful tradition was started by local fishermen who painted their homes in vibrant hues so that during foggy winters they could follow the bright colours back home.
 Today, this tradition has become a law that requires you to take a permit from the government before painting your home.

 2. Chefchaouen, Morocco

 It wouldn’t be unfair to proclaim Chefchaouen as Morocco’s most beautiful town.
 Tucked in the gorgeous Rif Mountains in North West Morocco, Chefchaouen is beautifully blue.
 Ask the locals why the town is blue, they’ll give you different reasons.
 Some say the blue acts as natural mosquito repellent while others claim it was due to Jewish mysticism.
 Whatever the reason, Chefchaouen’s pastel blues will make your blues go away!

 It’s easy to lose track of time in Cancun’s famed parties or beaches.
 But take a pause and head to Isla Mujeres, a tiny island couple of miles off Cancun.
 This island is a world apart from the cool and happening Cancun!
 With its vividly painted houses, laidback lifestyle, and white sand beaches, the island has a beautiful bohemian vibe.